RudoChitsa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 What are the gcc flags -Wall -Werror -pedantic -Wextra What are header files and how to to use them with #include
 0. _putchar
-Write a program that prints Holberton, followed by a new line.
+Write a program that prints putchar, followed by a new line.
 1. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game Write a function that prints the alphabet, in lowercase, followed by a new line.
 2. 10 x alphabet